What is the drinking age in Ireland? How old do you have to be to drink in Ireland?

 Ireland’s drinking laws are pretty crystal clear – the legal drinking age in Ireland is 18.
 That means you need to be 18 to buy a drink in a pub or to buy any form of alcohol from a store.

-Now, if you’re thinking, ‘Well, if I get my mate’s brother to buy me a bottle of whiskey it’s not technically illegal’, you’d be wrong… the drinking age in Ireland is 18 for consumption, also!
+Now, if you’re thinking, ‘Well, if I get my mate’s brother to buy me a bottle of Irish whiskey it’s not technically illegal’, you’d be wrong… the drinking age in Ireland is 18 for consumption, also!

 According to Ireland’s drinking laws, it’s illegal: